Top 9 Activities & Best Things To Do in Port Barton

 As the name suggests, Coconut Beach has one of the most stunning coconut-lined shorelines in the Philippines.

-With the dense coconut forest behind you and the calm clear waters in front of you, this is one of the most picturesque beaches in Palawan.
+With a lush coconut forest behind you and crystal-clear, calm waters ahead, itโs easy to see why this is one of the most picturesque beaches in Palawan.

-For all the details, including how to get there and what. to expect, you can read my full post here.
+For more information on how to get there, the entrance fee, and what to expect, you can check out my full post here.

-Full Post: Coconut Beach Port Barton: EVERYTHING You Need To Know
+Full Post: Coconut Beach Port Barton: Ultimate Travel Guide

 Kayaking